What is the format of the course?

 4. Students will develop comprehensive knowledge in heat-and- light related concepts and phenomena and be well-prepared to apply that knowledge in biology and chemistry studies.

-Prerequisites for Thermal physics and Optics:
+Prerequisites for Thermodynamics and Optics:

 No physics background is needed.